Mini Emergency Kits

 - Flashlight (battery powered)

 Also useful could be: cash, tiny strong magnet, one-off blister-packed medications, needle, small section of glue stick and matches or mini lighter, Swiss Army knife.
 And finally, the most useful thing for an emergency kit but will not fit in an Altoids tin is a pair of nylons.
-Just FYI.
-Throw one in your car.
-BEST wilderness first aid tool out there.
+Throw one in your car: BEST wilderness first aid tool out there.

 Some unique EDCs focus on hobbies (like a mini watercolor painting studio, or items for cross-stitch, clay, or mini-sports field with mini-ball.